sbartek/unity_navigation_with_deep_q_network/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-### Getting Started
+## Play the game by yourself

+You can play the game executing the notebook: `Navigation-Human.ipynb`.

+## Random agent playing the game

-1. Download the environment from one of the links below.
-You need only select the environment that matches your operating system:
+1. The respository contains __Mac OSX__ version of Banana Game.
+If you need other environments select the one that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)